 Daniel C. Wennogle: Mr. Wennogle, who was born with a cleft lip and palate, was fortunate enough to receive world-class medical care in the United States from some of the best surgeons in the field.
 He went on to develop a love of the spotlight and public speaking and has practiced law as a commercial litigator since 2004 focusing on construction, real property and commercial disputes.
 He hopes to bring the spotlight to the mission of Mending Faces so that it can continue to make an immeasurable difference in the lives of children and their families across the world.

 Maya Brook, Executive Director: Ms. Brook has a background in journalism, public relations, and non-profit fundraising.
 She received a B.S. in Journalism and Communications from the University of Colorado at Boulder.
 After graduating she spent time in Australia, New York, and California, before deciding to move back to her native Colorado.
 She has worked for media outlets including the Associated Press, and for marketing and public relations agencies.
-Most recently, she worked for a local non-profit that empowers youth in Africa.
-Ms. Brook started at Mending Faces in June 2014, and is thrilled to be a part of such a worthy cause - improving the lives of children.
-She enjoys spending time with her family, husband, and two young sons, yoga, traveling and skiing.
+Ms. Brook started at Mending Faces in 2014, and is thrilled to be a part of such a worthy cause - improving the lives of children.
+In her free time, Ms. Brook enjoys spending time with her husband and three young boys and practicing yoga as often as she can.

 Mabel Palomar, Local Liaison: Ms. Palomar lives in the Philippines.
 Since 2016 she has been helping plan the Mending Faces Medical Missions - working with the local hospitals and schools.